 Along with the sensual features, we have the smiling face of the girl who "offers herself", just as in the foreground some food delicacies (wine, fruit, etc.) are "offering themselves" in consonance with the landscape: a cove in which two lateen-sail boats are cutting through the water with their corresponding reflections.
-The painting - oil on cardboard - which uses for the marine view in the background a pointillist technique often to be found in Dalí's work over the course of 1921 and 1922, was probably conceived as an ironic version of the feminine archetypes of Catalan Noucentisme.
+The painting which uses the marine view in for background a pointillist technique often to be found in Dalí's work over the course of 1921 and 1922, was probably conceived as an ironic version of the feminine archetypes of Catalan Noucentisme.
 This we might deduce from the girl's vulgar face, jutting breasts and open legs, features which, rather than constituting a kind of homage, seem more like a sarcastic distortion of Giorgione's idealized figures.